Jambdy/audio-trail/docs/instructions.md

 # Development Instructions

 ## Development Process
 The Audio Trail application will be developed in clear, documented milestones.
 Each milestone represents a specific feature or set of features that will be implemented and reviewed before moving to the next phase.
+Each milestone will have a separate plan document in the docs/milestones folder.
+The milestone plan will be reviewed by the user before implementation begins.

 ## Agent Checkpoints
 At the end of each milestone: